mr6r4y/ansible-infra/README.md

 * **build-inetsim.yml** - installing Inetsim latest package from the officially specified sources to a fresh Ubuntu.
 Inetsim is a network simulation program used in malware analysis laboratories
 * **build-re.yml** - install/update/build various tools and packages used for reverse engineering to fresh Ubuntu.
-Currently Radare2, Yara and z3 are within
+Currently Radare2, angr, Yara and z3 are within
 * **init-ansadm.yml** - initializes `ansadm` as standard user to a fresh Ubuntu.